 Traditional Batak Houses

 Ika pointed to the areas underneath the surrounding traditional Batak houses and explained how people would be chained and kept in den-like cages there while awaiting their fate.
 Beheadings only happened on auspicious days.
-The king would order executions for severe offences like spying, kidnapping, murder or adultery.
-Just for fun, Ika offered to help stage a re-enactment if I was willing to play my part and lie down on the stone slab.
+The king would order executions for severe offenses like spying, kidnapping, murder, or adultery.
+For fun, Ika offered to help stage a re-enactment if I was willing to play my part and lie down on the stone slab.
 I gave that a big miss!
-Ika explained, “We were once ruled by Raja Laga Sialagan, several hundred years ago.
-As it was told to me from my grandfather, the king was curious to know the thinking behind those who displayed risky and illegal behaviour.
+Ika explained, “Raja Laga Sialagan once ruled us, several hundred years ago.
+As was told me by my grandfather, the king was curious to know the thinking behind those who displayed risky and illegal behavior.
 He would sit for hours with these wayward criminals”.
-Later, when I dug a little deeper into the story with locals, it seemed that the jury was out on whether there had really been cannibalism.
+Later, when I dug a little deeper into the story with locals, it seemed that the jury was out on whether there had been cannibalism.
 As with all folklore, the tale depends on the storyteller, and there seemed to be some disagreement among the villagers about this fleshy matter.
-I did get more agreement on the age of the stone chairs, though.
+I did agree more about the age of the stone chairs, though.
 Most thought they were around 200-300 years old.

 The Woodcarvers Den